atseml/thermostat/documentation/PID tuning.md

 # PID Tuning

+## Note on hardware setup

+When using a TEC module with the Thermostat, the Thermostat expects the thermal load (where the thermistor is connected) to heat up when a positive current flow from the TEC + terminal, through the TEC, to the TEC - terminal, and vice versa.

 ## Real time plot

 When tuning Thermostat PID parameters, it is helpful to view the temperature, PID output and other data in the form of a real time graph.